Frequently Asked Questions

 Do I have to pay for a meal plan?
 All residents on campus must carry a residential meal plan unless they reside in the Rita L. Bole Complex.
 Exceptions are made only when serious health related situations exist that can be documented by a physician.

 Can I change my meal plan?
 All residents can change meal plans within the first week of classes only.
 After the first week of classes, meal plans cannot be changed.
-Changes can be completed on Web Services or by contacting the Residential Life or Student Services office.
+Changes can be completed on Web Services or by contacting the Student Life or Student Services office.

 Can I change my room assignment?
 No room changes are allowed for the first 14 days of each semester.
 This is to allow the Residential Life Office time to confirm who has moved in and who has not and to ensure the security of the residents.
 However, if at any time in the year you believe a room change is necessary, please talk with your Residence Hall Director.